bronson/backgrounded/README.md

 ## Warning

-This project still feels unfinished.
-Expect changes.
+This project may or may not be finished.
+We'll see.

 ## Overview

-This script makes it easy to start a long-running process in the background and ensures it continues to run unmolested.
+This script makes it easy to start long-running processes in the background and ensures they continue to run unmolested.
 It also makes it easy to check on them and kill them.